Marjorie Linklater: Career

 Back in Edinburgh, Linklater successfully campaigned with the actor Michael MacOwan for the establishment of the National Theatre of Scotland, and had a role in the local community, producing winning plays in drama festivals and played the cello in an orchestra.
 After moving to Easter Ross in 1947 from living in Orkney since 1933, she became a county councillor of Ross and Cromarty County Council in 1953, getting involved conservation, education, and health matters.
 Linklater helped to found a secondary school in the Gaelic-speaking fishing village of Plockton, meaning children did not need to travel long distances for their education.
 She secured the post of headteacher at the school for the Gaelic poet Sorley MacLean, and was successful in having public lavatories built-in popular tourist locations, earning her the nickname "Ross-shire's lavatory queen".
 Linklater also served as a member of the Scottish Arts Council from 1957 to 1963, the Inverness Hospital Board, the Advisory Council of the Highlands and Islands Development Board, and the Council of European Architectural Heritage Year.

 In 1975, she returned to Orkney, saying in an interview "I have decided to give up sex and take up committees."
 Linklater was elected chairman of the Orkney Heritage Society in 1976, and immediately got involved in a campaign to counter the duo threats of the nuclear sector's plan to mine uranium on Orkney's mainland and dumping nuclear waste off the island's west coast.
-She followed up by contesting plans to dump nuclear waste at sea, and later successfully convinced the oil industry to fund an qualified resident archaeologist who supervised Orkney's rich prehistoric heritage full-time.
+She followed up by contesting plans to dump nuclear waste at sea, and later successfully convinced the oil industry to fund a qualified resident archaeologist who supervised Orkney's rich prehistoric heritage full-time.
 In 1976, Linklater and Peter Maxwell Davies among others co-founded the St Magnus Festival, and conceived, performed, and produced the Johnsmas Foy as the festival's primary literary event.
 In the 1970s, she joined the Scottish National Party (SNP), becoming the Orkney and Shetland's branch chairman and was the agent for Winnie Ewing, the MEP for the Highlands and Islands.

 At age 80, Linklater confronted a farmer who took sand from a beach, causing him to drive his digger towards her and verbally abused her.
 She said in response "Well, make up your mind.
 I can't be both."
 Linklater distributed pamphlets for the SNP, canvassing for the local candidate at the 1992 United Kingdom general election.
 She worked with Laura Grimond to restore the 8th-century St Boniface Kirk, was a founding trustee and chairperson of the Pier Arts Centre and was a founder member of the Orkney Folk Festival.
 Linklater also housed the local candidate for the Natural Law Party during the 1997 United Kingdom general election.